BlueBlur28/HXE/README.md

 ## Credits
 - https://github.com/cxbx-reloaded/cxbx-reloaded Their source code is really good reference for how to pull of all this HLE-ing.
 - https://xboxdevwiki.net/ Great source for Xbox specs!
+- The cxbx team for the awesome XbSymbolDatabase!

 ## Notes